 Neobehaviourism is a system of psychology that followed behaviourism with no clear separation between the two, and is predominantly associated with B. F. Skinner.
-The neobehaviourist movement lasted from approximately 1930 to 1960 and supported the idea that all learning and behavior can be described in terms of conditioning.
-Operant conditioning (or instrumental conditioning) is a term coined by B. F. Skinner in 1937 and is a type of learning in which an individual’s behavior is modified by its consequences; the behaviour may change in form, frequency, or strength.
-Reinforcement and punishment are the core tools of operant conditioning and they are either positive or negative: positive reinforcement is the adding of an appetitive stimulus (a pleasant outcome) to increase a certain behavior or response.
-Positive punishment is the adding of an aversive stimulus (an unpleasant outcome) to decrease a certain behavior or response.
-Negative reinforcement consists of the taking away of an aversive stimulus to increase a certain behavior or response, and negative punishment is the taking away of an appetitive stimulus in order to decrease a certain behavior.
+The neobehaviourist movement lasted from approximately 1930 to 1960 and supported the idea that all learning and behaviour can be described in terms of conditioning.
+Operant conditioning (or instrumental conditioning) is a term coined by B. F. Skinner in 1937 and is a type of learning in which an individual’s behaviour is modified by its consequences; the behaviour may change in form, frequency, or strength.
+Reinforcement and punishment are the core tools of operant conditioning and they are either positive or negative: positive reinforcement is the adding of an appetitive stimulus (a pleasant outcome) to increase a certain behaviour or response.
+Positive punishment is the adding of an aversive stimulus (an unpleasant outcome) to decrease a certain behaviour or response.
+Negative reinforcement consists of the taking away of an aversive stimulus to increase a certain behaviour or response, and negative punishment is the taking away of an appetitive stimulus in order to decrease a certain behaviour.